 Howard J. Brown

-In October, he was named the 2006 recipient of the Ralph D. Casey/Minnesota Award, one of the Inland Press Association’s highest honors for service to the newspaper industry.
+He was named the 2006 recipient of the Ralph D. Casey/Minnesota Award, one of the Inland Press Association’s highest honors for service to the newspaper industry.
 In consideration for the award, he was described as “a lifelong ambassador for newspapers and puts a human face on what is oftentimes a faceless industry.”